-Advent begins on Sunday November 27
+Advent begins this year on Sunday December 3

 The crush is on… everywhere you go there are Christmas decorations, piped-in songs and carols, and the endless push to spend, spend, spend.
 There is another way to mark this season.

 This post contains a few ideas as to how you might bring Advent home, so that when the great feast that is Christmas arrives you’ll be able to welcome it with freshness, not with a sense of being exhausted by all the noise and clatter.

 And do note that this year the season of Advent will feel rather short… the season is framed in terms of the four Sundays before Christmas Day, and this year the fourth and final of those also happens to be Christmas Eve.
 All the more reason to really embrace the season, beginning on December 3!

 The Advent wreath comes to us from the Lutherans of northern Europe.
 While they have been using it in their shops and homes for the past several hundred years, it is only in the last thirty or forty years that it has become a common tradition throughout the Christian Church worldwide.
 It usually consists of an evergreen wreath with four candles, one for each week of Advent.
 Because of the fire hazard of drying evergreens and candles, you may wish to use an artificial wreath, or simply four candles in ordinary candle holders.